playmint/ds/tutorial/README.md

 | BasicFactory.js | UI and Action dispatching | Implements an `update` function that is called when an instance of the building is clicked on in game.
 Use the `state` parameter to make control what html and buttons are returned.Dispatch onchain actions on behalf of the selected ***Unit*** with `ds.dispatch` |
 | BasicFactory.sol | Onchain logic | A solidity contract implementing `BuildingKind` interface.
 The entry point is the `BuildingKind.use` function, which can dispatch actions on behalf the ***Building***. |

+> [!TIP]
-    📣 We are working on a tutorial to introduce all of Downstream's creation tools and game logic api.
+> We are working on a tutorial to introduce all of Downstream's creation tools and game logic api.
 Until then, the examples below and reaching out in Discord are the best way to discover what's possible with your Downstream game.

 # Examples